opentok/opentok-ios-sdk-samples/Overlay-Graphics/README.md

    publisher switches between using the back and front cameras.
-Since this sample uses a custom video capturer (by extending the OTPublisherKit class), the code sets the `videoCapture.cameraPosition` property of the OTExamplePublisher instance to set the camera used by the publisher.
+Since this sample uses a custom video capturer (by extending the OTPublisherKit class), the code sets the `videoCapture.cameraPosition` property of the OTPublisher instance to set the camera used by the publisher.
 In an app that uses the OTPublisher class to define the publisher, you can set the `cameraPosition` property of the OTPublisher instance.